MetacampDAO/solana-sveltekit-demo/README.md

 npm run dev
 ```

-## Type localhost:3000 on your browser
+## Type and visit localhost:3000 in your browser